Skip to main content

 The actions required are not something that anyone can do alone, they must be collective.
 That’s why WWF and Anheuser-Busch InBev (AB InBev), have joined forces to address critical water challenges and drive measurable impact in high-risk watersheds.

 In addition, WWF and AB InBev are engaging in collaborative thought leadership work.
 Breaking new ground, we are carrying out research and analysis to understand the effectiveness of Nature Based Solutions, and working to identify hotspots in Africa where they can be scaled up to mitigate climate-water risks, as well as the policy and investment levers needed to make this happen on the ground.
-Previous thought leadership publications have included Climate Change & Water and the Water Situational Analysis of the Lower Kafue Basin.
+Previous thought leadership publications have included; Waterways to Resilience: Nature Based Solutions for Adaptation in Africa

 This work is vital to our efforts at WWF to improve water security for people, nature and the economy, and to AB InBev’s work towards achieving its 2025 sustainability goals which reflect the company’s commitment to build a company to last for the next 100+ years.
 Our partnership is also contributing to the UN’s Sustainable Development Goals, specifically goals 2, 6 and 17.